GIULIETTA TALEVI: Your pension may be recovering — but the JSE rally makes no sense

 “I did my best to be open-minded yesterday, and said that this rally might be justified, if we have a true V-shaped recovery in earnings, and brutal yield curve control by the Fed that somehow doesn’t damage the banks,” he writes.
 “I made it clear that this was conceivable but unlikely, and that all the risks were to the downside.
 Judging by the feedback, everybody thinks I was being naively optimistic.
 If stocks keep rising, as they did Tuesday, this rally will be deeply and darkly detested.”

 Certainly, the longest bull market in history comes amid a deep economic divide in many countries – SA is obviously no exception, but it’s a trend starkly clear in America, which is the source of the global rally.
-The longest US expansion on record, and a record breaking run in share prices, have not created wealth across a broad American spectrum, let alone across races.
-The Financial Times’ Big Read this week discusses that economic gap.
+The longest US expansion on record and a record-breaking run in share prices have not created wealth across a broad American spectrum, let alone across races.
+The Big Read in the Financial Times (FT) this week discusses that economic gap.

 *Talevi is the FM's Money & Investing editor.